wp-plugins/bublaa-embeddable-forums/readme.txt

 * Assign 'sticky topics' that will remain on top of the topic list
 * Assign 'closed topics' to close and re-open topics for posting
 * Delete topics and posts
-* Embed the forum into a website with a string of HTML code
+* Embed the forum into a website without any knowledge of HTML
 * Edit forum details and settings (basic information, security and joining)

 == Installation ==